HsunGong/Jupyter-WSL-bat/readme.md

-# a plugin to start jupyter notebook in wsl
+# A plugin to start jupyter notebook in Windows Subsystem for linux

-## Prepare:
+## Preparation:

 - Modify config.py here.